-Culver-Stockton College will offer a Master of Athletic Training (MAT) beginning in summer of 2019.
-C-SC is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101 and is pending degree level change.
-Upon approval of degree change and completion of the program, a student would be eligible to take the Board of Certification examination to become a certified athletic trainer (AT).
+Culver-Stockton College is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+Upon completion of the program, a student would be eligible to take the Board of Certification examination to become a certified athletic trainer (AT).
 In order to enroll in coursework, students must fulfill the admission requirements for and be granted formal admission to the program.
 Entrance is competitive and not guaranteed.
-Admission Routes and Requirements:
+ADMISSION ROUTES AND REQUIREMENTS: